HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 - identify, select, extract and validate relevant data from large repositories using database software

-*Study design key knowledge and key skills are taken verbatim from the VCE Applied Computing Study Design 2025-2028.*
-**© Victorian Curriculum and Assessment Authority.
+*Study design key knowledge and key skills are taken verbatim from the VCE Applied Computing Study Design 2025-2028* **© Victorian Curriculum and Assessment Authority.
 For current versions and related content visit [www.vcaa.vic.edu.au](https://www.vcaa.vic.edu.au)**

+---

+### Unit 3 Outcome 1 Note

+The information about design tools covers both spreadsheets and databases, so the information for the key knowledge point "design tools for representing databases and spreadsheets," has been included in the page for [Spreadsheets and Data Cleansing.
+Click this link to go there now.](/topics/spreadsheets.md).

 ---